dagu-org/dagu/README.md

     command: job.sh
 ```

-Or you can set multiple schedules:
+Or you can set multiple schedules.

 ```yaml
 schedule: